Xuth/tp4000_dmm/readme.md

     the TekPower TP4000ZC (the meter I own) and supposedly is the same as the the 'VC820' mode in QtDMM.

+    Another meter that this apparently works with is:

+    HoldPeak DMM HP-90EPC

     example code:

     # load the module